 IX.
 B. 3.
 The right of First Refusal.

-If, as a result of MBUSA’s exercise of its right of first refusal, Dealer is contractually obligated to reimburse the initial buyer for reasonable attorney’s fees, broker’s fees, title searches, property inspections, and other similar costs and fees that the buyer incurred in connection with the buy/sell agreement, MBUSA shall reimburse Dealer for such costs and fees in an amount up to but not exceeding Fifty Thousand Dollars ($50,000.00).
-The dealer shall provide MBUSA with all documents substantiating such costs and fees as MBUSA may reasonably request.
+If, as a result of MBUSA’s exercise of its right of first refusal, the Dealer is contractually obligated to reimburse the initial buyer for reasonable attorney’s fees, broker’s fees, title searches, property inspections, and other similar costs and expenses that the buyer incurred in connection with the buy/sell agreement, MBUSA shall reimburse Dealer for such costs and fees in an amount up to but not exceeding Fifty Thousand Dollars ($50,000.00).
+The Dealer shall provide MBUSA with all documents substantiating such costs and expenses as MBUSA may reasonably request.

 Ford Motor Company’s Sales and Service Agreement